CodemasonHQ/docs/getting-started-with-php.md

  ...
 Added git remote codemason
 ```

-This command creates an application on Codemason for you and prepares a `git remote` repository to transport your code.
+This command creates an app and prepares Codemason to receive your code.

 Push your changes to your Codemason Git remote.
-Our GitLab CI Runner will then build your Docker image and push it to the private registry, as per your build instructions in `.gitlab-ci.yml`.
+Our GitLab CI Runner will then build your Docker image and push it to the private registry, as per the build instructions in `.gitlab-ci.yml`.
 ```
 $ git push codemason master
 ```